 Not quite customer first?
-It’s okay to start today.
+It’s OK to start today.

-Becoming a customer-first organization means building (or revamping) a strong foundation.
-Ask if your organization focuses on the customer and what actions it takes to deliver on that focus.
+Becoming a customer-first organisation means building (or revamping) a strong foundation.
+Ask if your organisation focuses on the customer and what actions it takes to deliver on that focus.

-- Is the customer experience mission (or organizational vision) strong and clear, so every employee sees beyond the product?
+- Is the customer experience mission (or organisational vision) strong and clear, so every employee sees beyond the product?

-- Is proactive customer experience prioritized and understood as part of the organization’s success?
+- Is proactive customer experience prioritised and understood as part of the organisation’s success?

-- Is customer data centralized and visible so employees can deliver personalized and meaningful experiences, no matter what channel or where the customer is on their journey?
+- Is customer data centralised and visible so employees can deliver personalised and meaningful experiences, no matter what channel or where the customer is on their journey?

 - Does every employee see their role as directly impacting a positive customer experience?

-- Is the customer known and recognized for who they are, not just what they buy?
+- Is the customer known and recognised for who they are, not just what they buy?

-There are ways you can create positive change in your organization, even if you haven't checked everything off this list.
+There are ways you can create positive change in your organisation, even if you haven't checked everything off this list.
 Start where you can and focus on customers first.
-Your organization and your customers will thank you.
+Your organisation and your customers will thank you.

 About Jeannie Walters

 For more than 20 years, Jeannie Walters has been dedicated to creating meaningful moments and real results.
-As the Founder and Chief Experience Officer of Experience Investigators, Jeannie has helped organizations—from small businesses to Fortune 500s like Verizon and Allstate—“To Create Fewer Ruined Days for Customers™.
+As the Founder and Chief Experience Officer of Experience Investigators, Jeannie has helped organisations – from small businesses to Fortune 500s like Verizon and Allstate – “To Create Fewer Ruined Days for Customers™”.

 She is a TEDx speaker, a founding member of CXPA, co-host of the top-ratedCrack the Customer Code podcast and a four-time LinkedIn Learning instructor whose courses have been watched by more than 200,000 online learners.